Browse Articles

 2 min read

-In Asp.Net MVC, at application level we have _ViewStart file with in Views folder for defining the default Layout page for your Asp.Net MVC application.
+In Asp.Net MVC, at the application level, we have a _ViewStart file within the Views folder for defining the default Layout page for your Asp.Net MVC application.
 In this article, I am going to expose the different ways to apply layout pages for your application.
 Suppose we have to render the layouts as shown in the fig. by using various ways.

-Method 1 : Control Layouts rendering by using _ViewStart file in the root directory of the Views folder
+Method 1: Control Layouts rendering by using the _ViewStart file in the root directory of the Views folder

-We can change the default rendering of layouts with in _ViewStart file by using the below code:
+We can change the default rendering of layouts within the _ViewStart file by using the below code:

 @{